zahrra55/security-analyzer/README.md

    ```

 4. **Download the Pre-trained Model**:
-   - Download the model file from [this link](https://your-model-download-link.com).
+   - Download the model from [this link](https://huggingface.co/huggingface/CodeBERTa-small-v1).
    - Place the model file in the `models/` directory.

 5. **Run the Application**: